dhall-lang/dhall-lang/standard/semantics.md

     < x : T₀ | xs₀… > ⇥ < x : T₁ | xs₁… >

+    < xs₀… > ⇥ < xs₁… >
+    ───────────────────────────
+    < x | xs₀… > ⇥ < x | xs₁… >

-Normalizing a union value sorts the alternatives, normalizes the specified value, and normalizes the type of each alternative:
+The language still supports a deprecated union literal syntax for selecting one alternative of the union.
+Normalizing this deprecated form sorts the alternatives, normalizes the specified value, and normalizes the type of each
+alternative:

     t₀ ⇥ t₁